zyllio/zyllio-sdk/README.md

 # ZYLLIO SDK

 Zyllio SDK is a development kit that allows developers to extend Zyllio Studio by creating Plugins.
-These plugins define Components, Actions and Themes
+These plugins contain Components, Actions and Themes

+- Components are Visible Components set in screens like Texts, Lists, Buttons, ...
+- Actions are pieces of logic executed when the mobile app. user presses a button
+- Themes are shade of colors to customize the appearance of screens across the whole mobile app

 It is the decision of developer to define the granularity of a plugin, it may contain any number of Components, Actions and Themes altogether